18.1. Introduction

 • Where there have been opposition proceedings

-• where the application is subject to proceedings before a court, the Administrative Appeals Tribunal or the Registrar (opposition); or
+• where the application is subject to proceedings before a court, the Administrative Review Tribunal or the Registrar (opposition); or

 • where the applicant has died.

-• Ordinarily, the six month period is calculated from the date acceptance is advertised in the Official Journal.
+• Ordinarily, the six month period is calculated from the date acceptance is published.

 • If there has been an opposition or an extension of time to file a Notice of Opposition, the registration fee must be paid within the time limit set by the Registrar (usually three months from the end of opposition proceedings).